Master's Degree Program

 A video overview of the Robotics masters program can be accessed here.

-If you are looking to apply for the Robotics Master's Program, please click here.
-There is a single application deadline on February 1, 2018.
+If you are looking to apply for the Robotics Master's Program, please click here for the application portal and here for more details on the admissions process.
+There will be a single application deadline on February 1, 2019 for the Fall 2019 when the application system re-opens.

 If you would like more information about completing the Robotics MicroMasters on edX before the admissions deadline, please click on the "MicroMasters Certificate" link above.